-Students more engaged, attentive during outdoor lessons: study
+Students more engaged, attentive during outdoor lessons: Study

 For the study published in the journal Frontiers in Psychology, the researchers tested their hypothesis in third graders (9-10 years old) in a school.

-Over a 10-week period, an experienced teacher held one lesson a week outdoors and a similar lesson in her regular classroom, and another, more skeptical teacher did the same.
+Over a 10-week period, an experienced teacher held one lesson a week outdoors and a similar lesson in her regular classroom and another, more sceptical teacher did the same.

 Their outdoor "classroom" was a grassy spot just outside the school, in view of a wooded area.